AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section1/demo/instructions.md

-Remote into Windows box and showcase the CIS GUI tool when scanning against a server.
+Showcase the Benchmarks available from CIS and showcase the Kubernetes Benchmark.